HishamKader/employeesummaries/README.md

  ## Installation:

  1. This app requires JS Node to work.
-Once files are downloaded open up the terminal at the file location of the 'index.js' file.
+Once files are downloaded make an `npm install`, then open up the terminal at the file location of the 'app.js' file.
- 1. Use the command 'node index.js' to start the app.
+ 1. Use the command `node app` to start the app.

  ## Usage